GraphicDThanh/GraphicDThanh.github.io/docs/_posts/2023-03-25-export-docx-in-django.md

 ![](/assets/img/export-django/export-docx-in-django.png)

-Exporing file is a commonly used feature that allows users to retrieve their data.
+Exporting file is a commonly used feature that allows users to retrieve their data.

 Throughout this series, I will outline various methods for exporting files in a Django application.
 The exported file formats may include `docx`, `csv`, `zip`, or `pdf`.